 These 123 genes were used to cluster experiments on a dendrogram to probe dominant trends in gene expression.
-At 2 hrs, the experiments paired the two nitrate treatments together, showing these genes responded first to local nitrate concentration (Fig. 1C).
+At 2 hrs, the dendogram paired the two nitrate treatments together, showing these genes responded first to local nitrate concentration (Fig. 1C).
 However, by 8 hrs and 2 days, large-scale changes in expression among the 123 genes re-arranged the dendrogram by pairing the Sp.NO3 with the C.KCl treatments and the C.NO3 with the Sp.KCl treatments (Fig. 1C).
 This surprising resemblance of disparate conditions closely parallels that observed with LR architecture after four days in the same treatments.
 Thus, the genes affected by the interaction between NO3- availability and split conditions first respond to the local root environment but are then controlled by regulatory signals that integrate information from other parts of the plant.
 The effect is to orchestrate a revised and apparently more effective strategy in which a set of molecular change precedes change in LR architecture.

 The molecular and morphological responses appeared to represent a coordinated strategy to anticipate assimilation of newly foraged nitrogen or absorb stored nitrogen.
 For example, despite the different local nitrate conditions, the nitrogen-foraging roots (Sp.NO3 and C.KCl) showed an induction of genes involved in nitrogen uptake and assimilation, such as AtNRT3.1 and NIR1 (SOM Text-2).

-To determine when the earliest signs of developmental responses occurred, we used the marker line CYCB1::GUS for which the GUS activity is associated with early divisions of the “transient” stem cells that form LRs within pericycle cells and consequently identify the earliest stages of LR initiation (22, 23).
+To determine when the earliest signs of developmental responses occurred, we used the marker line CYCB1::GUS for which the GUS activity is associated with early divisions of the “transient” stem cells that form LRs within pericycle cells and consequently identified the earliest stages of LR initiation (22, 23).
 By 2 days, we observed an increase in the number of LR initiation events in pericycle founder cells in Sp.NO3 roots compared to C.NO3 roots (One tailed t-test, 1.870.36 versus 1,180.2, p-val=0.06; SOM text-1; Fig. S2B).
 This increased LR initiation was consistent with increases observed in LR density in the nitrogen-foraging roots by day 4.

 Overall, these results suggest that early cues rapidly communicate the global environment of the plant to alter the expression of a subset of genes and ultimately reshape the plant body.

-A central question is to determine which signals mediate the conditional decision-making process with respect to gene expression and LR architecture?
+A central question is to determine which signals mediate the conditional decision-making process with respect to gene expression and LR architecture.
 To efficiently monitor the interaction response in a number of conditions, we identified a set of 8 genes that robustly reported the dominant trend of the “interaction set” of genes (SOM Text-3).
-In the first step of nitrogen perception (8 hrs), we determined that NO3- itself rather than its assimilates, both being involved into morphological and molecular reprogramming (11, 12, 24-26), was the critical signal.
-Indeed, mutants, in which Nitrate Reductase (Nia1 and Nia2 genes) activity was severely reduced (25), still exhibited the usual response of the 8 reporter genes (Fig. 2a-b).
+In the first step of nitrogen perception (8 hrs), we determined that NO3- itself rather than its assimilates [you should name them], both being involved in morphological and molecular reprogramming (11, 12, 24-26), was the critical signal.
+Specifically, mutants in which Nitrate Reductase (Nia1 and Nia2 genes) activity were severely reduced (25) still exhibited the usual response of the 8 reporter genes (Fig. 2a-b).
 We also determined that conditional root-to-root responses required signaling to the shoot, as the roots of decapitated plants still responded to local nitrate conditions but completely lost conditional responses in the split root system (Fig. 2c).

 Altogether, these results show that, in our framework, the root decision-making of the plant rely on the perception of the NO3- imbalance through root-shoot-root signaling.